microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/hardwareoathauthenticationmethod-activate.md

 ---
 title: "hardwareOathAuthenticationMethod: activate"
-description: "Activate a hardware OATH token that is already assigned to a user."
+description: "Activate a hardware OATH token that is already assigned to a user.
+A user can self-activate their token or an admin can activate for a user."
 author: "luc-msft"
 ms.localizationpriority: medium
 ms.subservice: "entra-sign-in"